lsst-dm/dm_ccarchiver/doc/index.rst

 archiving activities for the Vera C. Rubin Observatory.
 This service interacts with other services coordinate retrieval and archival of image data from the ComCam data acquisition system.

+The primary services that the CCArchiver interacts with are the Forwarder and the ComCam Controller.
+The Forwarder retrieves and assembles images.
+The ComCam Controller presents where files should be deposited and stages files where the `Data Backbone https://dmtn-122.lsst.io` (DBB) and the ComCam `Observatory Operations Data Service https://github.com/lsst-dm/ctrl_oods` (OODS) can act on them.

+The user does not directly interact with this CSC, but instead listens for events indicating image ingestion into the OODS.

 .. note:: If you are interested in viewing other branches of this repository append a `/v` to the end of the url link.
 For example `https://ts-xml.lsst.io/v/`